12/19/2024

 Chief Financial Officer

-Yeah, I think the color that we gave on Q3, Kevin, was that we would be between four and four and a half and five percent.
-And that still includes about one hundred fifty basis points of headwind from from from ERTC.
+Yeah, I think the color that we gave on Q3, Kevin, was that we would be between 4.5% and 5%, and that still includes about 150 basis points of headwinds. from ERTC.
 So this is the last quarter of ERTC.
-So, you know, that's the color that we provided for the quarter.
-Obviously, the headline numbers with the ERTC headwind going away, you're going to see an acceleration in revenue growth in the back half of the year, you know, due to that.
-You know, we mentioned the guide on on PO.
-So I would say the PO in the back half of the year is probably going to be a bit lighter than we saw in the front half of the year.
-And that's really driven by the at risk enrollment that we talked about on the path through revenues in Florida, again, no impact in that revenue or earnings.
-So, you know, when we kind of take a step back and look at front half versus back half, I you know, actually, I think you'll see fairly similar growth rates in the back half of the year than what you saw in the front half of the year.
-And again, I think, you know, we mentioned that actually, RTC for the quarter, we were up seven percent.
-And that's, you know, going back to the second half of last year, you know, when we turned the corner last year, we started to see a pick up in the organic growth of the business.
-I think the front half of last year, we grew five percent, actually, RTC.
-And then when we turn the corner, you know, this is the fourth quarter in a row that we've seen strong, you know, upper single digit, you know, called seven percent growth, actually, RTC.
-Now, you know, interest rates has continued to help.
-They're certainly helped in the back half of last year, helped in the first half of this year, up 15 percent, you know, that that will turn into a headwind as we move forward in the back half of the year.
-But, you know, all in all, you know, the performance of the business in the back half, actually, ERTC and Interstates, we would expect to be similar to the front half.
+So that's the color that we provided for the quarter.
+Obviously, the headline numbers with the ERTC headwind going away, you're going to see an acceleration in revenue growth in the back half of the year due to that.
+We mentioned the guide on PEO.
+So I would say the PEO in the back half of the year is probably going to be a bit lighter than we saw in the front half of the year, and that's really driven by the at-risk enrollment that we talked about on the path to revenues in Florida.
+Again, no impact in that revenue or earnings.
+So, you know, when we kind of take a step back and look at front half versus back half, you know, XCRTC, I think you'll see fairly similar growth rates in the back half of the year than what you saw.
+In the front half of the year, and again, I think, you know, we mentioned this, XCRTC for the quarter, we were up 7%, and that's, You know, going back to the second half of last year, you know, when we turned the corner last year, we started to see a pickup in the organic growth of the business.
+I think the front half of last year, we grew 5% XERTC.
+And then when we turned the corner, you know, this is the fourth quarter in a row that we've seen strong, you know, upper single digit, you know, call it 7% growth XERTC.
+Now, you know, interest rates has continued to help there, certainly helped in the back half of last year. helped in the first half of this year up 15%.
+You know, that will turn into a headwind as we move forward in the back half of the year.
+But, you know, all in all, you know, the performance of the business in the back half, actually ERTC and interest rates we would expect to be similar to the front half.

 speaker